tirth8205/tirth8205/README.md

 # Tirth Kanani - AI & ML Engineer

 ## About Me
-Hey there!
-I'm a Software & Machine Learning Engineer based in the UK, with roots in India and a strong foundation in Computer Science.
-I hold a Master's degree in CS with a focus on Human-Computer Interaction from the University of Birmingham.
+Hi!
+I am a UK-based Software & Machine Learning Engineer with Indian roots and a strong computer science background.
+I have a Master's in CS with a specialisation in Human-Computer Interaction from the University of Birmingham.

-I'm passionate about using AI and machine learning not just to solve tough problems, but to build thoughtful, user-centered solutions that make a real impact.
-Whether it's writing clean, scalable code or collaborating on open-source projects, I love blending technical depth with human-focused design.
+I believe in applying AI and machine learning not only to tackle difficult challenges, but also to create deliberate, user-centric solutions that have a meaningful effect.
+From writing tidy, scalable code to working on open-source initiatives, I enjoy combining technical substance with human-centered design.

-Currently, I'm exploring new opportunities where I can combine my skills in AI, ML, and software engineering to build innovative, meaningful tech.
-Let's connect if you're working on something exciting-or just want to geek out over cool ideas!
+I am currently looking for new opportunities where I can leverage my AI, ML, and software engineering skills to create innovative, impactful tech.
+Let's stay in touch if you're building something cool- or just want to geek out about awesome ideas!

 ## Expertise
 - Language models and semantic search systems for actionable insights